TURBULENCE SIMULATION GROUP IMPERIAL COLLEGE LONDON

 Eric Lamballais, Florent Margnat, Véronique Fortuné,

--development of Implicit Large-Eddy Simulation techniques
+-Development of Implicit Large-Eddy Simulation techniques

--development of tools for acoustic prediction
+-Development of tools for acoustic prediction

 Virginia Tech, US